Community Council Minutes

 Eric shared a few ideas with us of how we could spend the available money we have.
 There is a Professional Learning Community at Work Conference in Salt Lake at the end of September.
 We would send the Lighthouse Team (10 teachers) to the conference, there they would discuss ways to more effectively use models we are using at our school along with reading data and learning curves better.
 It would be the team leads (usually are in this position for 2 years) that would be attending this conference, of the 10, only 3 have gone before.
 The funds would cover the conference, hotel, subs, the cost would be about $11,000.

-Melissa motioned that we approve $11,000 to send the Lighthouse Team to the Professional Learning Community at Work Conference in Salt Lake.
-Jana 2nd the motion, all were in favor.
+- Melissa motioned to approve $11,000 to send the Lighthouse Team to the Professional Learning Community at Work Conference in Salt Lake.

 The other idea Eric shared was to use $7,000 to provide a STEM aide for the STEM specialist, now that STEM Levy money is paying for the STEM Specialist.
 The aide would work with the STEM specialist to provide assistance with the hands on/experimental activities.

-Melissa motioned that we approve $7,000 to provide 3.0 hours a day for a STEM aide, Eric will use school funds for the remaining 2.5 hours, together providing a full-time aide for the STEM specialist.
-Eric 2nd the motion, all were in favor.
+- Meslissa motioned that we approve $7,000 to provide 3.0 hours a day for a STEM aide, Eric will use school funds for the remaining 2.5 hours, together providing a full-time aide for the STEM specialist.

-Wednesday, September 20th at 3:00pm (Meetings will now be the 3rd Wednesday of each month)
+Wednesday, September 20th @ 3:00 pm (Meeting will now be the 3rd Wednesday of each month.)